Ibn Babawayh: Works

 Ibn Babawayh was a prolific scholar.
 Muhammad ibn Al-Hasan al-Tusi (d.
 1067 CE) numbered Ibn Babawayh's works at over 300 but counted only 43 in his immediate possession. al-Najashi (d.
 1058 AD) listed 193 works but does not mention Ibn Babawayh's sentinel work, Man la yahduruhu al-faqih.
 Many of Ibn Babawayh's works are considered lost but some do survive.
 Some have been published and others survive in manuscript form.

 Later years

 During the last years of his life al Shaykh al-Saduq lived in Ray.
 He had been invited there by Rukn al-Dawla of the Buyid family.
 Although he was treated well, his teaching was then restricted by the Buyid family wazir (official), ibn 'Abbad.
 The attack appears to have been aimed at traditionalists in general as several Sunni traditionists suffered similar restrictions.

 Death

 Ibn Babawayh died in Ray in 381 A.H.
-He was probably more than 70 years of age.
-He is buried at Ebn-e Babooyeh in Persia (modern day Iran.
+(991 CE).
+He was likely more than 70 years old at the time of his death.
+He is buried at Ebn-e Babooyeh in Persia (modern-day Iran).